dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application.md

 > The Contoso University sample web application demonstrates how to create ASP.NET MVC 5 applications using the Entity Framework 6 Code First and Visual Studio.
 For information about the tutorial series, see [the first tutorial in the series](creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md).

-In the previous tutorial you created an MVC application that stores and displays data using the Entity Framework and SQL Server LocalDB.
+In the previous tutorial, you created an MVC application that stores and displays data using the Entity Framework and SQL Server LocalDB.
 In this tutorial, you'll review and customize the create, read, update, delete (CRUD) code that the MVC scaffolding automatically creates for you in controllers and views.

 > [!NOTE]
 > It's a common practice to implement the repository pattern in order to create an abstraction layer between your controller and the data access layer.
 To keep these tutorials simple and focused on teaching how to use the Entity Framework itself, they don't use repositories.
 For information about how to implement repositories, see the [ASP.NET Data Access Content Map](../../../../whitepapers/aspnet-data-access-content-map.md).